Tim Hunkin

-Tim Hunkin (born Timothy Mark Trelawney Hunkin, 27 December 1950 in London) is an English engineer, cartoonist, writer, and artist living in Suffolk, England.
+Timothy Mark Trelawney Hunkin (born 27 December 1950 in London) is an English engineer, cartoonist, writer, and artist living in Suffolk, England.
 He is best known for creating the Channel Four television series The Secret Life of Machines, in which he explains the workings and history of various household devices.
 He has also created museum exhibits for institutions across the UK, and designed numerous public engineering works, chiefly for entertainment.
 Hunkin's works are distinctive, often recognisable by his unique style of papier-mâché sculpture (made from unpainted newsprint), his pen and ink cartoons, and his offbeat sense of humour.

 Education

-Hunkin graduated in engineering from Gonville and Caius College, Cambridge.
+Hunkin enrolled in 1969, and graduated in engineering science from Gonville and Caius College, Cambridge in 1972.

 Work and career

 Hunkin's Under the Pier Show at Southwold Pier, England, is a penny arcade featuring a number of humorous, coin-operated machines of his creation.
 Attractions include the "Autofrisk" (a device that simulates the experience of being frisked by multiple, inflated rubber gloves), the "Bathyscape" (a device that simulates a brief submarine adventure) and a somewhat rude sculptural clock.
 Hunkin has also opened Novelty Automation, an amusement arcade in Holborn, London, which has a more satirical tone, of which Hunkin has said "I don’t think political art has an enormous effect, but in the short term it is satisfying to reinforce people’s disrespect of the villains."

 Many of his other projects are large-scale and theatrical, including gigantic clocks of unconventional designs, bonfires and pyrotechnic displays.
 In 1976, he designed the flying pigs and sheep for rock band Pink Floyd's In The Flesh tour, promoting their Animals album.

 His displays are also featured in episodes of The Secret Life of Machines and relate to the machine covered by the programmes.
 These included a mountain of flaming televisions; flying vacuum cleaners fitted with rocket motors; a carhenge; a ballet of self-propelled portable radios; and a bizarre "pilgrimage" of an internal combustion engine carried, shoulder high, on a bier into the centre of Carhenge.
 The Pink Floyd inflatable pig was also featured in the vacuum cleaner episode.
 Other displays featured in the series were more informative, such as a free-standing central heating system and a "human sewing machine."
-The programs also include his cartoons in voiced and animated form.
+The programmes also include his cartoons in voiced and animated form.

+In the early 1990s, Hunkin was commissioned by the Science Museum to create the Secret Life of the Home gallery, showcasing various household appliances and interactive exhibits.
+The gallery closed after 29 years on June 2 2025.

 In 2013 he created a large, unfolding clock for the San Francisco Exploratorium.